 What’s it good for?

 - In pregnancy to stay nice and calm and gently quieten the mind.
 And you can do it anywhere without drawing attention.

 - When you labour it helps you stay calm between your contractions

 - Taking in lots of oxygen to send you your reproductive organs (they get priority when your body enters parasympathetic mode I mentioned above) this means your uterus can work efficiently.

 - A more comfortable birthing experience.
 When you are in the parasympathetic nervous mode.
 The birthing hormones that are responsible for acting as mother nature’s pain relief ( endorphins and oxytocin) can move freely around the body helping to soothe the sensations of your labour

 - Helping birth partners to stay calm too!
 This one isn’t just for the Mamas.
 I always encourage partners to learn too.

-As part of my Hypnobirthing course, I also teach additional breathing techniques to help you cope during the labour.
-One to use during a contraction to help you work with the muscles of the uterus AND a second to use in the second stage of labour, coupled with a powerful visualisation to help breath your baby down gently and easily.
+There’s so much more out there when it comes to breathing.
+As part of our hypnobirthing course, I also teach additional breathing techniques to help you cope during labour.
+One to use during a contraction to help you work with the muscles of the uterus AND a second to use in the second stage of labour, coupled with a powerful visualisation to help breathe your baby down gently and easily.

 Knowing that there are so many simple strategies to reduce stress and anxiety is really empowering right?
 Our Hypnobirthing classes are designed to help you feel both empowered and excited to give birth.
 Even if you’re stressed out, shit scared and socially isolating right now!